 Later that day I decided it might be good to invite some friends and family up and share the news.
 Maybe stop crying for a moment.
 As family and friends gathered our room we prayed and cried not knowing anything about Down syndrome.
 Finally, the mood was lightening and we began to finally see a little glimmer of light when we were unaware we were about to get hit with more shocking news.

-Cardiology comes in our room and instead of asking people to step out of the room to speak with us they blurt out the news in front of everyone.
+the news in front of everyone.
 Your son has an atrioventricular septal defect and will need open heart surgery in the coming months.
 Again my world stopped.
 I cried out and had to swallow this news in front of everyone.

 After days of emotional ups and downs we realized we were okay ❤ we had our baby boy and even though this wasn’t what we had planned for it was our new life and its a great life.
 Our marriage has become stronger, our family is supportive and learning alongside us, a different path but not a bad one.